Updated: Jul 27

-Many artist in Nigeria don't apply the "get fans emails" as its helps you connected with those that find interest in your music.
+Many artists in Nigeria don't apply the "get fans emails" as it helps you get connected with those that find interest in your music.
 Begin by getting fan reviews for every of your song.
-You should also apply social networking on platforms to promote your music online as it's a way of treating your song as a music business.
+You should also apply social networking on platforms to promote your music online as it's a way of treating your song as music business.

 5. Social Media Promotion

-Been active on Social Media should be one of your priority as an artist, Get started by creating account on platforms to promote your music online such as social sites like Facebook, Twitter, and Instagram which enables you to associate with your fans.
+Been active on Social Media should be one of your priorities as an artist, Get started by creating an account on platforms to promote your music online such as social sites like Facebook, Twitter, and Instagram which enables you to associate with your fans.
 Always update your profile consistently with intriguing pictures and recordings of you from studio recording.
-Pictures from occasions you attend and performed, pictures of you at the studio and lots more.
+Pictures from occasions you attend and performed, pictures of you at the studio, and lots more.